Access for All - National Safe Place

 Most teens learn about Safe Place at school.
 A teen can enter any designated Safe Place site and request assistance when faced with a threatening situation.
 Safe Place partners in Mecklenburg County include Bojangles, CATS buses, QuickTrip locations, Charlotte-Mecklenburg Schools and the Charlotte Fire Department.
 The YMCA of Greater Charlotte became an official designated Safe Place in 2010.

 When a young person enters a Safe Place seeking help, an employee provides a comfortable place to wait and contacts the local Safe Place agency.
 Quickly, an agency team member arrives to talk with the youth and, if necessary, provide transportation to the agency.
 There, counselors meet with the teen and provide appropriate support.

 Teens in Crisis

-When Teens in crisis come seeking help at one of our YMCA's, we connect them to The Relatives, the Safe Place agency for Mecklenburg County.
+When Teens in crisis come seeking help at one of our YMCA's, we connect them to The Relatives, the Safe Place agency and youth shelter for Mecklenburg County.
 The Relatives is a co-ed emergency shelter for local runaways, homeless and other youth in crisis and gives aid to thousands of youth each year with referrals from hundreds of Safe Place locations across the community.

 To connect with The Relatives, please call (704) 377-0602